MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-tracelogging_declare_provider.md

 ## -remarks

-Use this macro as needed in a header file of your component to forward-declare your TraceLogging provider handle.
+Use this macro as needed to forward-declare your TraceLogging provider handle, e.g. in a header file of your component.
 This macro does not allocate storage for the provider handle.
 In order to use the provider, you will need to use [TRACELOGGING_DEFINE_PROVIDER](./nf-traceloggingprovider-tracelogging_define_provider.md) to define the handle and [TraceLoggingRegister](./nf-traceloggingprovider-traceloggingregister.md) to